cfwelch/compositional_demographic_embeddings/README.md

 python find_self_statements.py --type age
 ```

 After running this for location, you will have files for locations in the demographic folder.
-You can then run `compose/resolve_locations.py` to resolve locations to the following set, which was based on the amount of available data for each region:
+You can then run `resolve_locations.py` from the `compose` folder to resolve locations to the following set, which was based on the amount of available data for each region:
 1. USA
 2. Asia
 3. Oceania